-Routing subsystem is responsible for finding destinations for the messages.
-In most cases the sending code should not care about the destination of the message being sent:
+The routing subsystem is responsible for finding destinations for messages.
+In most cases, the code which sends messages should not specify the destination of the message being sent:

 var bus = Bus.Create(busConfiguration).Start(); var myMessage = new MyMessage(); bus.Send(myMessage);

-Based on the type of the message the routing provides the destination address.
+Based on the type of the message, the routing subsystem will provide the destination address.

-As described in messages, events and commands, NServiceBus distinguishes several types of messages.
+As described in messages, events and commands, NServiceBus distinguishes between these kinds of messages.
 Command messages are always routed to a single logical endpoint.

-Command routing can be configured in a configuration section.
+Command routing can be configured via MessageEndpointMappings.

-In specific cases, like sending to self or to a particular queue (e.g. for integration purposes), the routing configuration can be overridden when sending a given message.
-Refer to documentation on sending for further details.
+In specific cases, like sending to the same endpoint or to a specific queue (e.g. for integration purposes), the routing configuration can be overridden when sending a given message.
+Refer to documentation on sending messages for further details.

-Events can be received by multiple logical endpoints, however even in case of scale out each event will be received only by one physical instance of any logical subscriber.
-Before the message is published and delivered, the subscriber has to express its interest in a given type of event.
+When events are published, they can be received by multiple logical endpoints.
+However, even in cases where those logical endpoints are scaled out, each event will be received by only one physical instance of a specific logical subscriber.
+It is important to note that before the event is published and delivered, the subscriber has to express its interest in that event by having a message handler for it.

-Multicast transports support Publish-Subscribe pattern natively.
+Multicast transports support the Publish-Subscribe pattern natively.
 In this case the subscriber uses the APIs of the transport to create a route for a given subscribed message type.

-EndpontOrientedTopologyrequires publishers names to be configured.
+EndpointOrientedTopologyrequires publisher names to be configured.

 Other transports do not support Publish-Subscribe natively.
 These transports emulate the publish behavior by sending message to each subscriber directly.
 To do this, the publisher endpoint has to know its subscribers and subscribers have to notify the publisher about their interest in a given event type.
-The notification message (known as subscribe message) has to be routed to the publisher.
+The notification message (known as the subscribe message) has to be routed to the publisher.

 Subscribe message routing can be configured in a configuration section by registering publishers for a given type, namespace or assembly containing events.

-UnicastBusConfig/MessageEndpointMappings configuration section publishers are registered in the same way as the command destinations are defined.
-If a given assembly or namespace contains both events and commands, the mapping will recognize that fact and configure the routing correctly (both commands and subscribe messages will be routed to the destination specified in
+UnicastBusConfig/ configuration section, publishers are registered in the same way as the command destinations are defined.
+If a given assembly or namespace contains both events and commands, the mapping will recognize that fact and configure the routing correctly (both commands and subscribe messages will be routed to the destination specified in the

-MessageEndpointMappings routing configuration can take advantage of message inheritance: base types "inherit" routes from the derived types (opposite to member inheritance in .NET).
+MessageEndpointMappings routing configuration can also take advantage of message inheritance: base types "inherit" routes from the derived types (opposite to member inheritance in .NET).
 If both

 EventTwo inherit from